PaulineLawrey/python-novice-gapminder/_episodes/01a-run-quit-spyder.md

   <img alt="Spyder IDE default layout" src="../fig/0_spyder_ide_layout.png" width="750"/>
 </p>

-<p style="background-color:yellow"> Maybe redo the screen shot to include the toolbar rather than the menu and include the Variable Explorer etc pane.
-Resolution looks a bit low but that could be a result of the embedding in the Word document.  </p>

-The menu on Macs is the same with the usual macOS variations, e.g., `Preferences` can be found under the Code menu item rather than under the Tools menu item as in Windows.
+The menu on Macs is the same with the usual macOS variations, e.g., `Preferences` can be found under the *Code* menu item rather than under the *Tools* menu item as in Windows.

 ### Editor (left panel)
 * The Editor pane is where we can view and write our Python code.